kernelkit/kernelkit.github.io/_posts/2025-10-29-zone-based-firewall.md

 ---

-As of Infix v25.10, a zone-based firewall (ZBF) built on [firewalld][2] is included.
-Exposing the most relevant functionality for your network security.
+As of Infix v25.10, a zone-based firewall (ZBF) built on [firewalld][2] is included, exposing the most relevant functionality for network security.
 Rather than managing rules on a per-interface basis, zones group interfaces by trust level and policies control traffic flow between zones.

 ![](/assets/img/fw-concept.svg){: #fig1 width="600" }
 _**Figure 1**: Zone-based firewall concept._